bootstrap-vue/bootstrap-vue/src/components/form-file/README.md

 Alternatively you can set the content of the custom file browse button text via the `browse-text` prop.
 Note, only plain text is supported.
 HTML and components are not supported.

-## Customize the foratting of the selected file names
+## Customize the formatting of the selected file names

 By default, the custom styled file input lists the file names separated by commas.
 You can customize how the file names are shown either via a custom formatter function or the `file-name` scoped slot.

-### File name formatter functon
+### File name formatter function

 Set the prop `file-name-formatter` to a function that accepts a single argument which is an array of [`File`](https://developer.mozilla.org/en-US/docs/Web/API/File) objects.
 The function should return